The Watcher (2000 film): Plot

 Campbell works together with Mackie and the rest of the team in getting the word out on finding the woman before the deadline.
-However, by the time Campbell gets her house number and calls, Griffin is already there, and has killed her.
+However, by the time Campbell gets her house number and calls, Griffin is already there and has killed her.
 Griffin suggests that they continue their "game" with a different woman.
-The next day, Campbell and his team try to find the next intended victim before the 9:00 pm deadline.
-They corner and almost catch Griffin, but he manages to once again kill the woman and escape.
+The following day, Campbell and his team try to find the next intended victim before the 9:00 pm deadline.
+They corner and almost catch Griffin who once again manages to kill the woman and escape.
 Later that night, Campbell is found unconscious in his apartment by his colleagues.

-The next day, another photo arrives, but it turns out to be the image of Lisa Anton, Campbell's former lover who was killed by Griffin back in Los Angeles.
-Campbell goes to Lisa's grave, where Griffin is waiting for him.
-Griffin explains that he has Beilman hostage somewhere, and only wants to talk with him.
-Campbell negotiates for Beilman's safety, and Griffin eventually agrees to bring Campbell to see her.
-During the drive, Griffin explains that he considers Campbell a "good friend", and that the two of them need each other.
+The next day, another photo arrives and turns out to be the image of Lisa Anton, Campbell's former lover who was killed by Griffin back in Los Angeles.
+Campbell goes to Lisa's grave where Griffin is waiting for him.
+Griffin explains that he has Polly Beilman hostage somewhere and only wants to talk with him.
+Campbell negotiates for Beilman's safety and Griffin eventually agrees to bring Campbell to see her.
+During the drive, Griffin explains that he considers Campbell a "good friend" and that the two of them need each other.
 Campbell secretly uses his cell phone to call Mackie, cluing him in on the situation.
-Griffin takes Campbell to the warehouse, knocks him out, and restrains him while he starts to strangle Beilman.
+Griffin takes Campbell to the warehouse, knocks him out, and restrains him before starting to strangle Beilman.
 Campbell distracts Griffin by saying 'thank you'.
-When Griffin asks Campbell to repeat himself, Campbell does, and proceeds to stab him in the neck with a pen before shooting him in the shoulder with a double-barrelled shotgun.
+When Griffin asks Campbell to repeat himself, Campbell does, and stabs him in the neck with a pen before shooting him in the shoulder with a double-barrelled shotgun.
 Campbell rescues Beilman and gets them both to safety as the warehouse explodes, killing Griffin.